manikmalik1999/EnR-Webapp/README.md

 # EnR-Webapp

-To access the evironment variables you need to make a nodemon.json file in your local system add environment variables in the format
+To access the evironment variables you need to make a nodemon.json file in your local system add environment variables in the JSON format
 {
   "env": {
              "Variable Name": "Variable value",
              "Variable_name" "Variable_value"
          }
 }